mohamedelsayed652/mohamedelsayed652/README.md

 🌍 I lived in Alexandria, Egypt from 3 to 11 years old.

-⚽ Passionate about soccer, my favourite team is Arsenal!
+⚽ Passionate about soccer, my favourite team is Arsenal ( COYG🔴⚪🔴⚪🔴)!

-##📫 Let's Connect!
+### 📫 Let's Connect!

 LinkedIn: [Mohamed El Sayed](https://www.linkedin.com/in/mohamedelsayed7/)

 GitHub: github.com/mohamedelsayed652

 Email: mohamedhussein652@gmail.com
 <!--
 **mohamedelsayed652/mohamedelsayed652** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.